suus-stack/PCA/README.md

 THE GOAL
 The main goal of this project is to make a 2D agent-based model that simulates the behaviour of a herring school.
-The aim is to assess the influence of the three boid rules, as well as the impact of environmental changes, rocks and predators (barracuda), on the killing rate within a herring school.
+The aim is to assess the influence of the three Boid rules, as well as the impact of environmental changes, rocks and predators (barracuda), on the killing rate within a herring school.
 For the parameter values of the predator the values from barracudas are taken.

-THE MODEL: gamefish
+THE MODEL: herring_simulation
-Gamefish.py contains the code to run an agent-based model in which the herring, rocks and predators are represented as agents with their own positions and velocities.
+Herring_simulation.py contains the code to run an 2-dimensional agent-based model in which the herring, rocks and predators are represented as agents with their own positions and velocities.

 Herring features
-The movement of a herring (boid) is based on three rules:
+The movement of a herring (Boid) is based on three rules:
-- Separation: Herring maintain a minimum distance between themselves and others within the group.
+- Separation: Herring maintain a minimum distance between each other.
 - Alignment: Herring aligns their direction with that of their closest neighbours
-- Cohesion:  Herring remains in close proximity to their nearest neighbors.
+- Cohesion:  Herring remains in close proximity to their nearest neighbours.

-The speed of the herring is the avarage speed for a herring.
-For a diversity of natural speeds within the group, a value of the standard deviation spread, ranging between -1 and 1, is also added to this.
+The speed of the herring is the average speed for a herring.
+For a diversity of natural speeds within the group, a value of the standard deviation (SD) spread, ranging between -1 and 1, is also added to this.
 The presence of rocks and predators in the environment influences the behavior of herring, when it is in their perception range.
 Rocks alter the direction of herring, while predators can affect both their speed and direction.
 As predators draw closer, the herring's speed accelerates.

 Barracuda features
 The movement of a barracuda is initially random, but it changes when it encounters another barracuda, causing it to change directions.
+For a diversity of natural speeds within the group, a value of the SD spread, ranging between -1 and 1, is also added to this.
 Additionally, the presence of rocks and herring in the environment also influences a barracuda's movement.
 Rocks can alter the direction of a barracuda, while herring can impact both its speed and direction.
 When a herring is within the perception range of a barracuda, the predator's speed increases, and it will move towards the herring.
-Moreover, the closer the herring, the greater the acceleration of the barracuda's speed
+Moreover, the closer the herring, the greater the acceleration of the barracuda's speed.

 Rock features
 The stones are randomly distributed.
 No creature can traverse these obstacles.
 When